Chris Buescher: Cup Series

+Front Row Motorsports (2015–2016)

 Buescher made his Cup Series debut in the No. 34 Ford for Front Row Motorsports at Fontana in 2015, filling in for David Ragan, who had been substituting for Kyle Busch, who was out for a fractured leg; Buescher finished 20th.
 Buescher ran five additional Cup races for FRM in 2015.

 On December 10, 2015, it was announced that Buescher would move up to Sprint Cup to drive FRM's No. 34 full-time in 2016.
 Front Row entered an alliance with Roush Fenway.

 Superspeedway wrecks plagued the No. 34 team.
 Buescher started the season with a hard crash at Daytona with Matt DiBenedetto, finishing 39th.
 He described this accident, by calling it "the hardest hit of my career.”
 At Talladega, on lap 96, Buescher was involved in a crash that sent his car into a barrel roll, flipping three times before landing; he was not injured in the accident.
 Buescher also wrecked out of the summer Daytona race, finishing last.

-Things began to turn around after Daytona, with Buescher finishing 14th in his rookie attempt at the Brickyard 400.
+Things began to turn around after Daytona, with Buescher finishing fourteenth in his rookie attempt at the Brickyard 400.
 One week later at Pocono, Buescher took the lead late in the Pennsylvania 400 by being on a different pit sequence.
 Buescher took the lead just before a massive cloud of fog moved over the track.
 After an hour of waiting, NASCAR gave up on trying to wait out the fog due to approaching severe weather and called the race, giving Buescher his first NASCAR Cup Series victory and the second win for Front Row Motorsports.
 Buescher, with the win, became the first driver since Joey Logano in 2009 to win a race as a Cup Series Rookie of the Year candidate (In 2011, Trevor Bayne won a race during his part-time rookie season but was not running for the Cup Series Rookie of the Year award).
 Buescher also became the first rookie to win at Pocono since Denny Hamlin in 2006.
 Buescher also brought Front Row Motorsports its first win in 118 races going back to David Ragan at Talladega in 2013.
-Despite the win, Buescher was not automatically guaranteed a Chase position because he was outside the Top 30 in driver points, the minimum standing required to qualify for the Chase.
-At Bristol, Buescher finished 5th to move into the 30th points position, moving past David Ragan.
+Despite the win, Buescher was not automatically guaranteed a Chase position because he was outside the top thirty in driver points, the minimum standing required to qualify for the Chase.
+At Bristol, Buescher finished fifth to move into the 30th points position, moving past David Ragan.
 Buescher passed his teammate Landon Cassill for 29th in the standings at Richmond and locked in his place in the Chase.

-He began the Chase in the 13th position in points.
+He began the Chase in the thirteenth position in points.
 Buescher would be easily eliminated after the first round though due to underfunded equipment and poor finishes.
 He finished 28th at Chicagoland, 30th at New Hampshire, and 23rd at Dover.